G4Q95/AutoShortsWebApp/docs/video-context-scene-preview-player-refactor-guide.md

 *   What specifically causes the `[FATAL ERROR] Canvas or container ref not available...` error seen intermittently?
 *   Can the aspect ratio and positioning calculations be performed less frequently or only when relevant properties change?
 *   How tightly coupled is this component to the main `VideoContext`?
 Can dependencies be reduced?

+## 7. Current Progress Summary (2023-07-05)

+### What Has Been Accomplished:

+1. **Completed Extraction of UI Components:**
+   - Successfully extracted all control-related UI elements into separate components
+   - Created a unified `PlayerControls` component that encapsulates all media control UI elements
+   - Integrated the new component into `VideoContextScenePreviewPlayer.tsx`
+   - Removed redundant control code from the main component
+   - Fixed conditional rendering logic to ensure controls appear correctly on hover

+2. **State Management Improvements:**
+   - Extracted playback state into a dedicated hook (`usePlaybackState`)
+   - Extracted trim controls logic into a dedicated hook (`useTrimControls`)
+   - Extracted aspect ratio calculations into a dedicated hook (`useMediaAspectRatio`)

+### What Still Needs To Be Done:

+1. **Code Cleanup:**
+   - Remove unused code and debug console logs
+   - Review and update comments to reflect the new architecture
+   - Consider further refactoring of the main component to reduce complexity

+2. **Performance Optimization:**
+   - Diagnose and address excessive console logs during video playback
+   - Optimize render performance with strategic use of memoization
+   - Analyze and reduce unnecessary re-renders

+3. **Testing:**
+   - Run and verify Playwright tests to ensure improvements to stability
+   - Add automated tests for the new extracted components and hooks
+   - Perform thorough manual testing across different media types and interactions